bcrowell/dorcas/README.md

 We assume we can invoke the Unix command-line utility "unicode" through a shell.
 (See lib/string_util.rb.)

-For parallel processing, we use gnu parallel.
-(See lib/correl.rb.)

 For graphing, we shell out to the R language, although these functions are not needed for operation of the software.
 R is also used for curve fitting.